Ain't Too Proud to Beg: Production

-Rick Astley covered the song for his 1988 album Hold Me in Your Arms, and released it as a single in the US and Japan in the summer of 1989.

-This was Astley's last single with producers Stock Aitken Waterman.
-On New Year's Eve 2019, Astley performed the song with YolanDa Brown on the BBC's Jools' Annual Hootenanny.

-The single peaked at number 89 on the Billboard Hot 100 and at number 16 on the Adult Contemporary charts.
+Certifications

 The Rolling Stones version

-The Rolling Stones recorded the song for their album It's Only Rock 'n Roll (1974).
-They also released it as a single, which reached number 17 in the Billboard Hot 100 singles chart.
+The Rolling Stones recorded the song for their album It's Only Rock 'n Roll (1974), their last album to feature guitarist Mick Taylor.
+It was released as the second single in the United States only, with the catalogue number RS-19302 and "Dance Little Sister" as the B-side; and also became a top 20 hit, reaching number 17 in the Billboard Hot 100 singles chart.
 The official promotional video features the band, in bright clothing, performing the song on a stage.
 In 2007 the band performed the song at Isle of Wight Festival with Amy Winehouse.